nimbus-gateway/cords-mve/README.md

 Take into account that if more components are included at the TRUEConnector-MVDS or a huge amount of data is uploaded it is possible to run out of disk free space.
 In this cases it is recommended to provide more free disk storage.

-# Preconfigured MVDS
+# Running Preconfigured MVE
-The TRUEConnector-MVDS is already preconfigured out-of-the-box for testing purposes and you can start it by executing in the root folder where the docker-compose.yml is located:
+The CORDS MVE is already preconfigured out-of-the-box for testing purposes and you can start it by executing in the root folder where the docker-compose.yml is located:

 ```
 docker-compose up -d